pyryk/reittiopas-travel-times/README.md

 minLatitude, maxLatitude, minLongitude, maxLongitude | the bounds for the area for which the data is fetched. step_meters          | the distance between dots for which the travel time data is fetched.
 Smaller number means more accurate data but more requests.

+## Returned data
+The tool divides the area into several configurable-sized subareas for which the travel times are approximated by fetching the travel time for the center point of the area.
+The travel time data is then returned as JSON array of objects, as shown next.

+	[
+	    {
+	        "every": 30.0,
+	        "lat": 60.109342,
+	        "time": 203.2,
+	        "lng": 24.638042
+	    },
+	    {
+	        "every": 59.75,
+	        "lat": 60.109342,
+	        "time": 39.4,
+	        "lng": 24.692321
+	    },
+	    {
+	        "every": 59.75,
+	        "lat": 60.109342,
+	        "time": 44.4,
+	        "lng": 24.710414
+	    }
+	]

+In the JSON above, `lat` and `lng` fields represent the latitude and longitude of the departure point, in WGS84 coordinate system. `time` field contains the travel time to the specified destination and `every` the time difference between proposed departures (i.e. "the bus/etc. runs every 30 minutes")

 ## Examples
 ### Simple use case
 	python get_travel_times.py "Vattuniemenranta 2" 0 0